-Precision Fuel gels and chews unsponsored runner's review
+Precision Fuel gels and chews review from a runner’s perspective

-A few months ago, I decided to order some Precision Fuel gels and chews to see for myself what the hype was all about.
-Here’s my honest, unsponsored Precision Fuel & Hydration review - from a runner’s point of view.
+A few months ago, I decided to order some Precision Fuel gels and chews to see what the hype was all about.
+Here’s my honest, unsponsored Precision Fuel and Hydration review from a runner’s point of view.

 About Precision Fuel & Hydration

-Founded in 2011 by Andy Blow, Precision Fuel & Hydration emerged from a personal quest to optimise hydration strategies for endurance sports.
+Founded in 2011 by Andy Blow, Precision Fuel and Hydration was born from a personal mission to improve fuelling and hydration strategies for endurance athletes.

-Andy’s quest to refine his hydration strategy led him to collaborate with Dr. Raj Jutley, a heart surgeon who introduced him to the concept of Sweat Testing.
-By highlighting the significant variability in sweat and sodium losses among athletes, this concept showed that a one size fits all approach simply doesn’t work.
+His search for better solutions led him to Dr Raj Jutley, a heart surgeon who introduced him to Sweat Testing.
+This revealed how much athletes can vary in their sweat and sodium losses, proving that a one size fits all approach simply does not work.

-Yes, Precision Fuel & Hydration products are vegan.
+Yes, all Precision Fuel and Hydration products are vegan.

 Unsponsored review of Precision Fuel energy gels and chews